terrysmalone/GenieChess/README.md

 WPF

-* BUG: Let the player deselect a piece
+* BUG: Deal with selecting promotion piece

 * Highlight available moves when a piece is selected